opentok/opentok-web-samples/Basic Video Chat/README.md

 ```

 This method checks to see if you've set hardcoded values for the OpenTok API key, session ID, and
 token.
-If not, it makes an XHR (or Ajax request) to the "/session" endpoint of the web service.
+If not, it makes a GET request to the "/session" endpoint of the web service.
 The web service returns an HTTP response that includes the session ID, the token, and API key
 formatted as JSON data: